Parsa-Rajabi/CMPT-276/docs/syllabus.md

 ---
 ### Late Deliverables

-All course items (e.g. assignments, projects, etc.) have a specific due date and time.
+All course items (e.g. labs, projects, etc.) have a specific due date and time.
 Your work is late if it is not turned in by the deadline.
-Course elements such as assignments and labs can be submitted up to 24 hours after the due date with a 25% penalty.
+Labs can be submitted up to 24 hours after the due date with a 25% penalty.
 After 24 hours, the submission will not be accepted and a score of zero will be assigned.

 Exams (including the midterm and final) and course project are fixed and cannot be deferred.
 If you miss an exam, you will receive a score of zero (no exceptions).
 Project submissions must be made on time, and late submissions will not be accepted.